JiraJedi/jirajedi.github.io/_posts/show-sum-estimate-of-epic-children.md

 ---
 ### Color Status
 This is the cherry on top 🍒!
-The following actions will determine the
+The following actions will determine the color status set for the Epic.
+1. Add an "Advanced Compare Condition" to the branch.
+The
+2.

 ## Dashboard
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY2ODkwMDc5NV19
+eyJoaXN0b3J5IjpbLTI5OTM5Mjg3N119
 -->